-Table of Contents Pag Additional I nformation 59 items require Title 2 U. S. Requirement ic information related to the Commission, including reports and d by generally accepted government auditing standards and/or Code of Federal Regulations Part 200, Uniform Administrative ts, Cost Principles, and Audit Requirements for Federal Awards idance) for federal compliance audits.
+Page Additional In nformation 60 items required Title 2 U. S. Requirement c information related to the Commission, including reports and d by generally accepted government auditing standards and/or Code of Federal Regulations Part 200, Uniform Administrative s, Cost Principles, and Audit Requirements for Federal Awards idance) for federal compliance audits.
 Exhibit #17 Commission Members and Administrative Personnel - a listing of the Commission members and administrative personnel.
-60 Exhibit #18 Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance With Government Auditing Standards - a report on internal controls related to the financial statements and on whether the Commission complied with laws and regulations which could have a direct and material effect on the Commission's financial statements.
-61 Exhibit #19 Report on Compliance for Each Major Federal Program and Report on Internal Control Over Compliance Required by the Uniform Guidance - a report on internal controls over compliance with requirements of federal statutes, regulations, and the terms and conditions of federal awards applicable to major federal programs, and an opinion on whether the Commission complied with federal statutes, regulations, and the terms and conditions of its federal awards which could have a direct and material effect on each major program.
-63 Exhibit #20 Schedule of Findings and Questioned Costs - a schedule summarizing the results of audit findings relating to the financial statements as required by Government Auditing Standards and findings and questioned costs for federal awards as required by the Uniform Guidance .
-66
+61 Exhibit #18 Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance With Government Auditing Standards - a report on internal controls related to the financial statements and on whether the Commission complied with laws and regulations which could have a direct and material effect on the Commission's financial statements.
+62 Exhibit #19 Report on Compliance for Major Federal Program and Report on Internal Control Over Compliance Required by the Uniform Guidance - a report on internal controls over compliance with requirements of federal statutes, regulations, and the terms and conditions of the federal awards applicable to the major federal program and an opinion on whether the Commission complied with federal statutes, regulations, and the terms and conditions of the federal awards which could have a direct and material effect on the major program.
+64 Exhibit #20 Schedule of Findings and Questioned Costs - a schedule summarizing the results of audit findings relating to the financial statements as required by Governmental Auditing Standards and findings and questioned costs for federal awards as required by the Uniform Guidance .
+67